projectriff/projectriff.io/docs/v0.5/getting-started/docker-for-windows.md

 riff can be installed with optional runtimes.
 The riff build system is always installed, and is required by each runtime.

+> NOTE: If you have riff v0.4.0 installed then you must first uninstall that version.
+See [instructions](../../v0.4/getting-started/docker-for-windows.md#uninstalling) in the v0.4.0 documentation.

 Create a namespace for kapp to store configuration:

 ```powershell